 To be effective in the 21st century, students and employees must be able to exhibit a range of functional and critical thinking skills related to information, media and technology.
 In this course, students will learn skills to successfully access and evaluate information, use and manage information, create and analyze media products, and apply technology effectively for everyday use.
 The class has been designed using the current ISTE standards and the Microsoft Office Specialist and Internet & Computing Core Certification modules.
 Specific units include: Computer Fundamentals, Living On-line & Research Tools, Microsoft Word, Microsoft Excel, and Microsoft PowerPoint.
-Transcripted credit available at Western Technical College
+Transcripted credit available at Western Technical College.
+Dual Credit, see Appendix page (17) for explanation.

-520 Introduction to Business .5 Credit Semester 9, 10, 11 12 ------------------------------ ---------------------------------
+520] Introduction to Business .5 Credit Semester 9, 10, 11, 12 ----- --- -------------------------- ----------- ---------- ---------------

 This one-semester course gives students a general overview of the world of business.
 This introductory level course allows students a chance to get a taste of other business and marketing courses which are offered at the high school level.
 Students will explore different topics involving business management, accounting, marketing, personal finance, maintaining a checkbook, basic budgeting, investments, ethics, business communications, entrepreneurship, and other business-related careers.
 Students will understand why business-related majors are one of the most popular in post-secondary education today.
+Dual Credit, see Appendix page (17) for explanation.

-College and Career Course
+College and Career Course Offering